SATCOM in Mountainous Terrain

 There was a slight change in the C/N (dB) and Eb/No (dB) values.

-Losses were minimal, therefore the slight losses in C/N (dB) and Eb/No (dB) values.
+Losses were minimal in the C/N (dB) and Eb/No (dB) values.

 Modeling System Noise Temperature